aditocco2/EECE590X/README.md

 - Navigate to the section/folder you just made
 - `Import` -> `Upload File`
 - Select/drag the CSV and finish with `Import All`

+#### Extracting Question Pools in Mass
+Similar to the script for images, there is a script to extract all images from a specified range of problem sets.
+Here is how to use it:
+- Open a terminal in `EECE590X`
+- `python3 extract_pools.py <problem set numbers>`
+- For example, `python3 extract_pools.py 18-20 22` takes all pools from problem sets 18, 19, 20, and 22
+The CSVs will be copied to `EECE590X/temp_pools` where you can then upload them to multiple Brightspace sections without having to navigate between different folders on your computer.

 ### Import Questions to a Quiz
 - In the `Quizzes` tab, click on a quiz to edit it (or make a new quiz)